Biden-Putin square off as tension grows on Ukraine border

-WASHINGTON (AP) — President Joe Biden and Russia’s Vladimir Putin squared off Tuesday over the massive buildup of Russian troops near the Ukrainian border, the U.S. president eager to use his video call with Putin to serve notice that Moscow will face economy-jarring sanctions if it invades neighboring Ukraine.
+“Good to see you again!”
+Biden replied with a chuckle.
+He then noted Putin’s absence from the recent Group of 20 summit in Rome.
+The Russian took part in the major gathering of industrial nations by video link because of concerns about COVID-19 at home.

-Just hours before the call got underway, Ukrainian officials charged Russia was continuing to escalate the crisis by sending tanks and snipers to war-torn eastern Ukraine to “provoke return fire.”
-Ukraine’s Defense Ministry alleged that Russia is holding “training camps under the leadership of regular servicemen of the Russian Armed Forces.”
-The Kremlin hasn’t commented on the allegations.
+“Unfortunately, last time we didn’t get to see one another at G-20,” Biden said.
+“I hope next time we meet to do it in person.”

-Biden aimed to make clear that his administration stands ready to take actions against the Kremlin that would exact “a very real cost” on the Russian economy, according to White House officials.
-Putin, for his part, was expected to demand guarantees from Biden that the NATO military alliance will never expand to include Ukraine, which has long sought membership.
+Biden made clear that his administration stands ready to take actions that would exact “a very real cost” on the Russian economy, according to White House officials.
+Putin, for his part, had been expected to demand guarantees from Biden that the NATO military alliance will never expand to include Ukraine, which has long sought membership.
 That’s a non-starter for the Americans and their NATO allies.

 “We’ve consulted significantly with our allies and believe we have a path forward that would impose significant and severe harm on the Russian economy,” White House press secretary Jen Psaki said Monday in previewing the meeting.
 “You can call that a threat.
 You can call that a fact.
 You can call that preparation.
 You can call it whatever you want to call it.”

-The leader-to-leader conversation — Biden speaking from the Situation Room, Putin from his residence in Sochi — is expected to be one of the toughest of Biden’s presidency and comes at a perilous time.
+The leader-to-leader conversation — Biden speaking from the White House Situation Room, Putin from his residence in Sochi —was one of the toughest of Biden’s presidency and came at a perilous time.
 U.S. intelligence officials have determined that Russia has massed 70,000 troops near the Ukraine border and has made preparations for a possible invasion early next year.

-The eastward expansion of NATO has from the start been a bone of contention not just with Moscow but also in Washington.
+The eastward expansion of NATO has from the start been a bone of contention, not just with Moscow but also in Washington.
 In 1996, when President Bill Clinton’s national security team debated the timing of membership invitations to former Soviet allies Poland, Hungary and the Czech Republic, Defense Secretary William Perry urged delay to keep Russian relations on track.
-Perry wrote in his memoir that when he lost the internal debate he considered resigning.

 Poland, Hungary and the Czech Republic were formally invited in 1997 and joined in 1999.
 They were followed in 2004 by Bulgaria, Romania, Slovakia, Slovenia and the former Soviet states of Estonia, Latvia and Lithuania.
 Since then, Albania, Croatia, Montenegro and North Macedonia have joined, bringing NATO’s total to 30 nations.